foreverfl/vscode/docs/getstarted/keybindings.md

 VS Code gives you fine control over when your key bindings are enabled through the optional `when` clause.
 If your key binding doesn't have a `when` clause, the key binding is globally available at all times.
 A `when` clause evaluates to either Boolean true or false for enabling key bindings.

 VS Code sets various context keys and specific values depending on what elements are visible and active in the VS Code UI.
-For example, the built-in **Start Debugging** command has the keyboard shortcut `kb(workbench.action.debug.start)`, which is only enabled when there is an appropriate debugger available (context `debuggersAvailable` is true) and the editor isn't in debug mode (context `inDebugMode` is false):
+For example, the built-in **Start Debugging** command has the keyboard shortcut `F5`, which is only enabled when there is an appropriate debugger available (context `debuggersAvailable` is true) and the editor isn't in debug mode (context `inDebugMode` is false):

 ![Start Debugging when clause in the Keyboard Shorts editor](images/keybinding/start-debugging-when-clause.png)